Hooray, you’ve booked the photoshoot! The next question: “Where do we go?”

 The fountains are turned off once it gets chilly.
 But, even in the colder non-rose months, the architecture is fun to play with.

 And this is just the front.
 If you explore the grounds even farther, you will find the old stone buildings.
 This place is teeming with possibilities!

-Don’t forget — our list of Top 10 photography locations in St. Louis is coming soon, too!
+Don’t forget — our list of Top 10 photography locations in St. Louis is also available!